OrchardCMS/OrchardDoc/Documentation/Making-a-Web-Site-Recipe.markdown

 In addition to the attributes shown here for the **Module** and **Theme** elements, both elements support a **version** attribute.
 If the version is specified, that version will be downloaded from the Orchard Gallery.
 Both elements also have a **repository** attribute.
 By default, the **repository** attribute points to the Orchard Gallery.
 However, you can set it to any feed URL.

-To add your custom recipe to the setup page, put the recipe XML file into the _Orchard.Web/Modules/Orchard.Setup/Recipes_ folder.
-When you set up a new Orchard website, the recipe list will contain your recipe.
+To add your custom recipe to the setup page use the `IsSetupRecipe` attribute in the `Recipe` element as shown above, and put the recipe XML file into the _Recipes_ folder (or its subfolder) of a module.
+Note that recipe files should have a name ending in _.recipe.xml_, e.g. _Custom.recipe.xml_.
+When you set up a new Orchard website, the recipe list will contain your setup recipe.

 ![](../Upload/screenshots/recipes_new_custom.png)

+Note that recipes used for importing mustn't contain an `IsSetupRecipe` element or it should be set to `false`.

 # Importing and Exporting a Recipe
 Orchard enables you to import and export recipes from and to the web server.
 It uses the **Import Export** module, which is disabled by default.
 Therefore you must enable the module to use this feature.